 - Parking lot accidents: In cities such as Seattle and other places where the population continues to grow, pedestrians will be exposed to dangers of vehicles in parking lots.
 Studies show that about one in four pedestrian-involved accidents occurs in parking lots.

 Most pedestrian accidents fit into one of the above categories.
 But the crosswalk accident lawyers at Seattle-based Davis Law Group, P.S., know that every pedestrian accident is unique and the circumstances involved in each case vary greatly.
 If you or a loved one has been involved in an accident as a pedestrian, it is important to consult with a personal injury attorney in your area to learn more about your legal options.

 Washington state’s comparative negligence law allows accident victims to recover damages even if they are found to be partially at fault for the accident.
 The law can affect all personal injury cases differently, but generally speaking a victim can recover the level of damages that the defendant is found to be liable for.

 If a pedestrian is found to be partially at fault for their own injuries after an accident, then there is a chance they may not be fully compensated for their damages.
 However, they would still be able to recover some level of compensation for their injuries and other losses.

-Secure Your Legal Rights After an Accident
+Protect Your Legal Rights After A Pedestrian Accident

 It is unfortunate that many insurance companies attempt to deny the claims of pedestrian accident victims.
 Most insurance companies have tactics that they may use, such as asking for more information about the accident which causes a delay in processing your case.
 They may also try offering you a sum that is less than you deserve in the hopes that they will not have to pay the full amount that you are entitled to.